 Here’s a step-by-step process of using a weighted criteria matrix for supplier prioritization:

-- Identify the criteria that are most important to your business.
-This could include strategic importance, financial stability, quality and reliability, lead time and delivery, cost, innovation and value-add, reputation, communication, compliance, and diversification.
+- Identify the criteria most important to your business — including strategic importance, financial stability, quality and reliability, lead time and delivery, compliance with LkSG/CSDDD/CSRD requirements, ESG performance, and diversification.

-- Assign a weight to each criterion based on its importance to your business.
-For example, you may assign a higher weight to strategic importance and quality than to cost.
+- Assign a weight to each criterion based on its relative importance.
+For example, compliance risk and strategic importance may carry higher weights than cost in regulated industries.

-- Rate each supplier on each criterion.
-You can use a scale of 1 to 5, or any other system that works for you.
+- Rate each supplier on each criterion using a consistent scale (e.g., 1 to 5).

-- Multiply each supplier’s rating by the weight of the criterion to get the weighted score for each supplier.
+- Multiply each supplier’s rating by the weight of the criterion to calculate the weighted score per criterion.

-- Sum up the weighted scores for each supplier to get the total score.
+- Sum the weighted scores for each supplier to produce a total composite risk score.

 Implement risk management measures